BisanzLab/StrainR2/README.md

 Nunique: Number of unique k-mers in subcontig

+Percent_Unique: The percentage of k-mers that are unique in the subcontig

 ### The .abundance file is formatted into the following columns:

-StrainID, ContigID, Start_Stop, Unique_Kmers, Length_Contig: Same as KmerContent.report file
+StrainID, ContigID, Start_Stop, Unique_Kmers, Length_Contig, Percent_Unique: Same as KmerContent.report file

 Bases, Coverage, Mapped_Reads, Mapped_Frags, Total_Mapped_Reads_In_Sample: Outputs from `BBMap` in .rpkm file

-FUKM: StrainR2-calculated strain abundance
+FUKM: StrainR2-calculated strain abundance.
+Note that this metric can not be compared between different synthetic communities.

 ### The abundance_summary.tsv file is formatted into the following columns:

 StrainID: Name of the fasta file for which summary statistics will be provided.

 weighted_percentile_FUKM, median_FUKM, sd_FUKM: Weighted percentile (per `StrainR`'s `-c` option), median, and standard deviation of all subcontig FUKMs in the strain

+percent_unique: The percentage of k-mers that are unique in the strain relative to itself and the rest of the community.

 subcontigs_detected: The number of subcontigs that had an FUKM>0